mhwombat/nix-for-numbskulls/README.md

 # Nix Tutorials and Helpful Information

+You may want to start with my [Beginner-friendly Flake Tutorial].
+It's a work-in-progress, so check back peridically for new material.

-I write short tutorials on aspects of Nix that I feel aren't well-explained elsewhere (at least at the time of writing).
+I also write short tutorials on aspects of Nix that I feel aren't well-explained elsewhere (at least at the time of writing).

 - [Nix shell recipes](shell-recipes/shell-recipes.md)